att0005/budget-tracker/README.md

 ***

+ ## Business Uses

+UHG values improving the overall wellbeing of the people in society.
+Money have been always a stressor in my life and I feel like in alot of people life as well.
+Making sure bills get pay, making sure we have money for personal expenses, self-care, travel, kids, whatever it is.
+Knowing what you have and what you don't have is inportant to the going out societical life.
+So I made an app: Make Cents: a budgeting app. so that people are able to track and know their balance at any given point.

 ## User Stories
 - As a user, I would like to transfer my budgets from month to month, so that I do not have to add my budget every month.